Tools for understanding how your pet is feeling on a day-to-day basis, and other supports and information for caregivers.

 We wish our pets could talk to us and tell us how they’re feeling, but sadly they cannot.
 At least not in words.
 If you pay attention, however, there are several ways to get a better understanding of their well-being and the overall quality of life they are experiencing.

-Read on for tools and guidance on understanding your pet.
-If you have questions about assessing your pet’s health that are not answered here, get in touch with our support specialists and we’ll help you the best we can.
+Read on for tools and guidance on understanding your pet, as well as understanding your own well-being as a caregiver.
+If you have questions about assessing and supporting your pet’s health that are not answered here, get in touch with our support specialists and we’ll help you the best we can.

 The HHHHHMM Quality of Life Scale